DataDog/integrations-core/docs/dev/create_a_tile.md

 ddev config set repo marketplace
 {{< /code-block >}}

-### Create an informational tile only listing
+## Populate the integration tile scaffolding

-For API integrations, Datadog Apps, professional services, or standalone SaaS licenses that will be offered for an additional cost on the Datadog Marketplace, use the Datadog Development Toolkit to create scaffolding for an informational tile-only listing.
+For API integrations, custom dashboard widgets, professional services, or standalone SaaS licenses that will be offered for an additional cost on the Datadog Marketplace, use the Datadog Development Toolkit to create scaffolding for an informational tile-only listing.

 To create the informational tile-only listing's scaffolding: